sagrawalx/sagrawalx.github.io/_posts/2020-01-28-hindustani-bibliography.md

 ---
-title: "Partially annotated bibliography on Hindi-Urdu"
+title: "Annotated bibliography on Hindi-Urdu"
-date: 2021-02-21
+updated: 2021-06-03
 tags: language
 layout: post
+summary: Well, partially annotated anyway...
 ---

 <div class="introduction">
 Here are a few references that deal with the history of Hindi-Urdu (also called Hindustani, Khari Boli, ...).
 They are ordered alphabetically by the last name of the author.
-Following each one is some comments of mine (summaries, excerpts, opinions, etc).
+Following most are some comments of mine (summaries, excerpts, opinions, etc).
 Please let me know if you find any broken links or other problems of any kind.

+Latest update: {{ page.updated }}.
 </div>

 * BANGHA, Imre.
 "Rekhta: Poetry in Mixed Language: The Emergence of Khari Boli Literature in North India."
 In *Before the Divide: Hindi and Urdu Literary Culture*, edited by Francesca Orsini.
 New Delhi: Orient Blackswan, 2010.